(a) The Mayor may establish Performance Parking Zones for the purpose of managing curbside parking and reducing congestion citywide.

 (2) Set or adjust the days and hours during which curbside parking fees apply;

-(4) Exempt vehicles displaying valid, in-zone residential permit parking stickers from meter payment, as needed.
+(4) Exempt vehicles displaying valid, in-zone residential permit parking stickers from meter payment, as needed; and

-(e) When changing curbside parking fees, the Mayor shall:
+(e) When changing curbside parking fees, other than temporary heightened curbside parking fees as described in subsection (d)(5) of this section, the Mayor shall:

 (1) Monitor curbside parking availability rates on commercial streets to establish a need for any fee increase;

-(3) Except for fees in loading zones, provide notice to the affected Ward Councilmember and Advisory Neighborhood Commission (“ANC”) of any changes in curbside parking fees at least 10 days before implementation.
+(3) Except for fees in loading zones and temporary heightened curbside parking fees as described in subsection (d)(5) of this section, provide notice to the affected Ward Councilmember and Advisory Neighborhood Commission (“ANC”) of any changes in curbside parking fees at least 10 days before implementation.

-(f) Curbside signage, meter decals, and electronic displays shall provide sufficient notice of changes to restrictions.
+(f) Curbside signage, meter decals, electronic displays, and information on applications the District government or uses to enable electronic payment for parking shall provide sufficient notice of changes to restrictions.

 (g) The Mayor shall designate a project manager who will serve as the main point of contact for the public on matters related to each performance parking zone.